-In June 2016, the NAIC adopted substantive revisions to SSAP No. 51R, Life Contracts, to incorporate references to the Valuation Manual (VM) and to facilitate the implementation of principles-based reserving (PBR), which were effective on January 1, 2017.
-The adoption of PBR only applies to new life insurance policies issued after January 1, 2017, however the Company plans to adopt these revisions to SSAP No. 51 using the 3-year phased in approach by no later than January 1, 2020.
+In June 2016, the NAIC adopted substantive revisions to Statements of Statutory Accounting Principles (SSAP) No. 51R, Life Contracts, to incorporate references to the Valuation Manual and to facilitate the implementation of principles-based reserving (PBR), which were effective on January 1, 2017.
+The adoption of PBR only applies to new life insurance policies issued after January 1, 2017, however the Company plans to adopt these revisions to SSAP No. 51R using the 3-year phased in approach by no later than January 1, 2020.
 The Company currently uses formulas and assumptions to determine reserves as prescribed by state laws and regulations.
 Under PBR, the Company will be required to hold the higher of (a) the reserve using prescribed factors and (b) the PBR reserve which considers a wide range of future economic conditions, computed using justified company experience factors, such as mortality, policyholder behavior and expenses.
-The Company is currently assessing the impact of these modifications on the Company's financial statements.
+The modifications are not expected to have a material effect on the Company's total life reserves and surplus in the financial statements.